raphamorim/rio/README.md

 # Rio

-Rio is an opinated package manager built with Rust.
+Rio is an opinionated package manager built with Rust for NodeJS ecosystem.

 ## Under development